scottgs/zooid/README.md

-#All the docsy stuff are poop!

-Check out the config.js

 #An Event-Driven Compute Cluster

 **Zooid** /ˈzoʊ.ɔɪd/ is an asynchronous research environment built in node.js to grow quickly and scale nicely.
 It uses a super-fast UDP messager for inter-process-communications, and a set of self-optimizing, adaptive broadcast domains to distribute signals through the cluster.